Glossop Tramway: Operation

 There was initial success upon the tramway's opening.
 It ran a 15-minute service with a one-hour round trip time, which required four cars, each with a driver and conductor, to operate.
 Services divided at Glossop with alternate cars taking the Whitfield and Old Glossop routes.
 8,505 passengers used the system within the first two days, averaging 20,000 per week over the first three months.
 This popularity forced the railway to reduce its fares, with the tramway attracting three-quarters of passenger traffic between Glossop and Hadfield.
 The fare for the whole journey between termini was 2d, but later penny stages (and halfpenny stages for workmen) were introduced.

 Despite the high number of Hadfield to Glossop journeys, a lack of demand was soon demonstrated for the Whitfield branch.
 A one-man, single-deck demi-car was purchased from the British Electric Car Company (BEC) to take over shuttle operations on the spur in August 1904, the same year the tramway's only recorded accident occurred, in the form of a runaway tram which lost control, sped down Victoria Street and collided with a shopfront in High Street.

 The financial viability of the tramway came into doubt within only a few years; revenues began to fall sharply in 1905 as the cotton industry, on whose workers the tramway was dependent for most of its passengers, began to experience depressions.
 The company paid no dividend from 1910 to 1920, with the profits made insufficient to cover the ongoing maintenance of the track and trams.
-Though Royal Assent was gained in 1915 for a plan to create a connection with the SHMD, this attempt did not succeed.
+Though royal assent was gained for the Stalybridge, Hyde, Mossley and Dukinfield Tramways and Electricity Board Act 1915 (5 & 6 Geo.
+5. c. lxi) which included a plan to create a connection with the SHMD, this attempt did not succeed.
 World War I necessitated the first use of female conductors by the tramway.
 By the end of the war in 1918, a run-down Glossop Tramway was left with a backlog of repairs after several years of minimal investment and labour shortage.
 It resulted in 1918 in the originally temporary closure of the less-used Whitfield branch line, in response to a Board of Trade request for tramways to save coal by reducing miles travelled, but this became a permanent closure.